 Wage Equity for

-SAME legal counsel is pursuing Collective Action to change NCAA Division I rules that deprive student athletes of lawfully-earned wages and equal treatment under law.
+SAME legal counsel has filed a Collective Action to change NCAA Division I rules that deprive student athletes of lawfully-earned wages and equal treatment under law.

-Learn about the NCAA legal arguments that: (1) student athletes should be exempted from FLSA minimum-wage as prisoners are under the 13th Amendment; and (2) varsity sports should be grouped with student-run groups exempted from the FLSA, like Glee Club or Ultimate Frisbee.
+Read the Complaint and Litigation Facts, and learn about NCAA legal arguments made in prior cases that: (1) student athletes should be exempted from the FLSA minimum-wage as prisoners are under the 13th Amendment; and (2) varsity sports should be grouped with student-run groups exempted from the FLSA, like Glee Club or Ultimate Frisbee.